cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 ### Policies

 #### MS.EXO.2.2v1
-An SPF policy SHALL be published for each domain, designating only these addresses as approved senders.
+An SPF policy SHALL be published for each domain that fails all non-approved senders.

 <!--Policy: MS.EXO.2.2v1; Criticality: SHALL -->
 - _Rationale:_ An adversary may modify the `FROM` field of an email such that it appears to be a legitimate email sent by an agency, facilitating phishing attacks.
 Publishing an SPF policy for each agency domain mitigates forged `FROM` fields by providing a means for recipients to detect emails spoofed in this way.
 SPF is required for FCEB departments and agencies by Binding Operational Directive (BOD) 18-01, "Enhance Email and Web Security".
-- _Last modified:_ June 2023
+- _Last modified:_ March 2024
 - _MITRE ATT&CK TTP Mapping:_
   - [T1656: Impersonation](https://attack.mitre.org/techniques/T1656/)
   - [T1566: Phishing](https://attack.mitre.org/techniques/T1566/)